youngkyoonjang/MessagePassingFramework/README.md

 ```python
 os.system('python 2_Switch_module_activation_and_assign_gpus.py --pose T:0 --object F:0 --hand F:0 --gaze F:0') ##Acvitate:T/F, gpu_id:0/1
 ```
+* The pose estimation and object detection modules must run on the same machine.
 4. Make sure the realsense camera launch script is COMMENTED out on the second PC:
 * If the realsense script in the 'main.launch' file under the <root>/tas_perception/launch folder is not commented out on the second PC:
 ```python